teo-tsirpanis/Farkle/designs/7.0/tokenizer-api.md

 ### More complex chaining

 The "flat" chaining model described above is quite primitive.
 There were thoughts to support more complex chains, with components that act as "filters" where they can inspect and potentially change the result of a part of the chain.
-One use case would be to handle tokenizer failures, but the whole feature needs quite some thought and was postponed for a version after 7.0.
+One use case would be to handle tokenizer failures, but the whole feature needs more thought and was postponed for a version after 7.0.